 - If you are experiencing financial difficulties, please contact the church office or one of the pastors, and we will work to support you in your time of need.

 Care & Compassion for Our Neighbors

 - We begin in prayer that the Lord of all will bring healing to those who are sick, comfort to those who mourn, and an end to the spread of this virus.

-- Support Pantry 279 with donations of food, funds (Venmo, Paypal, or through Thrivent.com to easily receive a donation receipt), cleaning supplies, boxes, or by making deliveries to the homebound.
+- Support Pantry 279 with donations of food, funds (Venmo, Paypal, or through Thrivent.com to easily receive a donation receipt), cleaning supplies, empty medium and large boxes, or by making deliveries to the homebound.
 Follow updates on their Facebook page.